 Step Action 1 Camp directors will provide a completed voucher with a list of items to be purchased and all pertinent vendor contact information to the TT program director and/or TT financial liaison for approval, at least one, preferably two, week(s) before payment is expected.
 2 Upon approval, the Tech Trek program director/financial liaison will forward the completed voucher to the AAUW California CFO (or a person authorized to sign) who will then contact the vendor with the credit card information to complete the purchase.
 Relevant purchase orders, invoices, etc. are to be attached to the voucher.
 3 Once the purchase is complete the CFO will notify the project representative and provide any relevant documentation and confirmation numbers provided by the vendor.
 4 Also, once the purchase is complete the financial liaison or program director will immediately submit a voucher with attached documentation (invoices/purchase orders) to the AAUW California Special Projects Fund for payment to AAUW California for reimbursement of the purchase.
-5 The AAUW CFO will record any such purchase of individual items costing over \$500 each with a useful life of more than a year s as fixed assets of AAUW California.
-Note: Such purchases by state-sponsored programs are the property of AAUW California and not the camp or program.
-Camps are responsible for maintaining camp inventory and tracking fixed assets purchased separately.
-Records including price, date of purchase, and serial numbers must be provided upon request.
+5 The AAUW CFO will approve any such purchase of individual items costing over \$2500 each with a useful life of more than a year Note: Such purchases by state-sponsored programs are the property of AAUW California and not the camp or program.
+Camps are responsible for maintaining camp inventory and tracking fixed assets purchased separately in Quickbooks.
+Records including price, date of purchase, and serial numbers and life of assetmust be recorded in